OrangeRaccoonAlex/start/README.md

-# Start pattern for HTML temlates
+# Start pattern for HTML templates

 with babel, grunt, eslint, stylelint, browserify and pre-commit